Effective August 27, 2019

-- you register for a class offered directly by Lean Kanban Services or the David J Anderson School of Management;
+- you register for a class offered directly by Kanban University or the David J Anderson School of Management;

-- you register for an event organized directly by Lean Kanban Inc., not by a franchise partner
+- you register for an event organized directly by Kanban Univeristy, not by a franchise partner

-- you sign into or update your alumni profile page on the Lean Kanban University website;
+- you sign into or update your alumni profile page on the Kanban University website;

 - you purchase or download a product or service directly from our websites;

-- you inquire, sign up, or send feedback directly to Lean Kanban regarding our programs, products, or services;
+- you inquire, sign up, or send feedback directly to Kanban University regarding our programs, products, or services;

 - you submit documentation to participate in our professional development memberships;